jedStevens/material_exporter/README.md

 	The `.kra` file provided contains layer-groups with these names as well as a default black background.

+### Installing The Plugin
+Put the `material_exporter` and the `material_exporter.desktop`folder in the Krita resources folder.
+`~/.local/share/krita/pykrita/`

+Your Krita folder should look like this:
+    ~/.local/share/krita/pykrita/material_exporter
+                                /material_exporter.desktop

 ###  Exporting
 There are 3 fields to fill in.